mech/Notes/JavaScript/React/components.md

   </div>}
 ```

+Try passing in components to other components if you have similar components that have slightly different displays.
+Or you can use `this.props.children` and put it inside.

 ### State Machines

 Components are just state machines.
 React thinks of UIs as simple state machines.
 By thinking of a UI as being in various states and rendering those states, it's easy to keep your UI consistent.